You have no products in your cart

 Let’s take things even further

 Once you get a taste for commitment, you always want to do more.
 In 21 years of existence, Maje has played a major role in promoting causes close to its heart, along with the men and women fighting for them.
 This human commitment is continuing and being developed this season.
 New collaborations and new ways of contemplating the future are driving us to take action.
 All of our progress is detailed here: Maje People.

 Due to the coronavirus situation, the protection of our teams also remains a priority.
 And as is the case for everything right now, things are going to change.

 We are already applying, internally and to our partners, strict specifications to ensure hygiene, safety, environmental and labour law regulations are respected.
 We will have to be even more ambitious to respond to the challenges in the years to come.

 As always, we will follow and apply all rules and recommendations country by country, to continue to dream together, while staying safe.
 We will, of course, keep you up to date with these evolutions in the coming weeks.

-It is in our nature to get involved in causes that we are affected by.
-Sometimes the causes are slightly removed from the fashion world, which is why we are in contact with several associations like Le Mécénat pour la chirurgie cardiaque, Women for Women International, The Red Cross and Amnesty International.
-Because they are relentlessly working for causes that we deem to be essential.
-We have been following and supporting them for several years.
+It is in our nature to get involved in causes that affect us.
+Sometimes far removed from the fashion world, in contact with several associations like Le Mécénat pour la chirurgie cardiaque, Women for Women International, The Red Cross and Amnesty International.
+Because they are relentlessly working for causes that we deem to be essential, we have been following and supporting them for several years.

-In recent seasons, we have established multiple collaborations combining fashion and commitment, such as partnerships with Jump, Absolution, 24Bottles, and Vestiaire Collective.
+In recent seasons, we have established multiple collaborations combining fashion and commitment with Jump, Absolution, 24Bottles, Vestiaire Collective.
 Various and varied projects, all related to our desire to go even further with our eco-friendly actions.
 These partnerships help us to rethink our habits, and sometimes more, as was the case in 2020.